In this article, we’ll pit SignNow vs. DocuSign. We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 SignNow is a great tool for any business on a budget that can’t afford to spend too long familiarizing its users with the platform and is looking for a simple, affordable way to request online signatures.

-DocuSign is better for large companies that need to send multiple documents to signers regularly and are willing to pay more to integrate the platform to its tools and solutions and get more advanced signing options.
+DocuSign is better for large companies that need to send multiple documents to signers regularly and are willing to pay more to integrate the platform into its tools and solutions and get more advanced signing options.